Good qualities in a CLIENT/ JOB AD:

 Client's advertisement contains complaints about previous work relationships or other topics.

-Client seems angry, condescending, insulting, childish, rude or irrational.
+Client seems angry, condescending, insulting, rude, childish, irrational or giddy.

 Client makes demands that seem unreasonable or unnecessary.